adrianp/silog/README.md

 -------------

 This project used to be named __simplog__ until I realized that there was a similarly named project on the NPM registry.
+By the way, you can visit the NPM registry of the project [here](https://npmjs.org/package/silog).